sourcegraph/about/projects/acls.md

 - LDAP
   - Need more specific customer use case feedback to move forward here.

-In situations where the implementation of `AuthzProvider.ListRepositories` is costly (e.g., due to multiple API requests or API limits), it is acceptable to introduce some amount of caching to the `AuthzProvider`, meaning that repository permissions on Sourcegraph may lag those in the authorization provider by some amount of time (likely minutes to hours).
+In situations where the implementation of `AuthzProvider.RepoPerms` is costly (e.g., due to multiple API requests or API limits), it is acceptable to introduce some amount of caching to the `AuthzProvider`, meaning that repository permissions on Sourcegraph may lag those in the authorization provider by some amount of time (likely minutes to hours).